JeffCoster/merge/mapping-schema.md

 and element-fills-schema.js

-The following schema diagram shows the structure and main options for the mapping json data.
+The following schema diagram, produced using https://www.schemavisualizer.com/ shows the structure and main options for the mapping json data.

 <img src="schema/schema.png" width="90%" height="90%" />